Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Conclusion

 \section{Conclusion}

 We have presented an analysis of the relation between sentiment and virality when considering politicians' tweets.
 By performing an exhaustive search for a successful sentiment classifier we obtained a robust multilingual model capable of accurately identifying sentiment in politicians' tweets.
-This is achieved by utilizing state-of-the-art transformer-based language models, which we also finetune to the domain-specific task at hand.
+This is achieved by utilising state-of-the-art transformer-based language models, which we also finetune to the domain-specific task at hand.
 Both the model used in our analysis and the collected dataset of manually annotated tweets used for training and evaluation are made publicly available.\footnote{https://github.com/cardiffnlp/politics-and-virality-twitter}

 Our analysis indicates that there is a strong relationship between the sentiment and the popularity of politicians' tweets, with negatively charged tweets displaying a larger network penetration than tweets conveying positive sentiment.
-This phenomenon seems to be consistent across all three sovereign countries analysed, independently from the location.
+This phenomenon seems to be consistent across all three sovereign countries analysed (i.e., Greece, Spain and United Kingdom).
 Our findings are further verified by the control experiments performed.
 Among these control experiments, a temporal analysis suggests that the trend of negative tweets being more influential is consistent and getting more pronounced over time.
 Finally, while tangential to the main research questions, we observe a clear distinction between government and opposition parties irrespective of their ideology, with government parties and leaders being more positive overall.

 Future work could follow our methodology to extend our analysis with additional parliaments and a wider set of time periods taken into consideration.
 Furthermore, a more fine-grained classification process, where sentiment is classified on a scale, e.g., 1--5 or considering various aspects, might be useful to discover subtler relations between sentiment and virality that are unseen when using a three class classification (negative, positive, neutral).
 Finally, we hope that both our methodology and released multilingual models can be leveraged in future work for subsequent large-scale sociological studies, including other topics.